frederic-perez/AmE-dictionary/data/dictionary.md

 __attend to__ _phr v_ To deal with something or someone.
 __attend__ _v_ _Brenda attends her monthly appointment at the NIH Clinical Center._
 __attendee__ _n_ :three::mega::hammer:
+__attention economy__ _n_ The attention economy refers to the incentives of advertising-driven companies, in particular, to maximize the time and attention their users give to their product.
 __attention span__ _n_ The length of time during which a person can concentrate on a subject or idea.
 __attentive__ _adj_ :two::hammer:
 __attenuate__ _adj_ :astonished: Reduced or weakened, as in strength, value, or virulence. _Syn_ faded, weakened _She placed a record in the player, and the attenuate tones of the old recording swept through the house._